Coastal condo not cold: evaporator grime, not a gas leak

 What we found

-Eight years of coastal humidity had built a thick, sticky grime over the evaporator coil fins.
-Salt-laden air leaves a residue that bonds to aluminium fins harder than ordinary dust, and each layer builds a dense coat a routine wash cannot reach.
+Eight years without a deep clean had let ordinary indoor humidity, dust, and cooking aerosol drifting in from the kitchen bond onto the evaporator coil fins.
+Layer by layer, almost no bare fin was left.
 That coat insulated the fins from the passing air, blocking heat transfer between the cold refrigerant and the warm room.
 The charge was full and the compressor ran normally, but no heat could cross the coil, so the unit blew room-temperature air.
 The cause was grime, not lost gas.

 What fixed it